AlphaAssay $ test my signal

 60 seconds to a verdict

-AlphaAssay is a statistical validation service for trading signals: you send a signal, it returns a signed pass/fail verdict with the reasons attached.
+AlphaAssay is a statistical validation service for trading signals: you send a signal, it returns a structured verdict — pass, conditional, fail or insufficient_evidence — with the reasons attached.
 The fastest way to see it work is a golden specimen — a test signal whose correct verdict is known in advance.
+(Free demo verdicts are unsigned known-answer previews.
+Ordinary results are not certificates; a separately issued certificate carries the Ed25519 signature.)

 1 — Send a specimen